Confusingboat/flash-it/README.md

 Tested on R320, R420, R720xd with RancherOS 1.5.4 (kernel 4.14) and the Ubuntu 18.04 console, but should work with anything that has bash and apt.

 <sup>\*_You will need to move your backups to persistent storage before rebooting or they will be lost_</sup>

+### Brief background

+This script was born from necessity.
+I've got a pile of 12G Dell servers that need IT firmware and I wasn't about to flash them all manually.
+Drives were removed for the first server I flashed, but left in for the subsequent machines to no ill-effect.
+If you're paranoid, remove them.
+I tried to make the script with as many safeties as possible since this is such a sensitive process, but it's not perfect, as nothing is.

 ## Supported Devices
 ### Tested